Resume Tips

 Key Takeaways:

-- Begin your resume with an objective and clear statement.
+- Begin your resume by making an unambiguous objective statement.

 - Make use of bullets to emphasize achievements.